ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ```

 Here we use the post-fix decrement operator within the loop condition.
-This means that index starts one-past the actual index we want to start work on, but it is decremented to a valid index in the loop header before it is first used to index into the container.
+This means that index starts one-past the actual index we want to start work on, but it is decremented to a valid index in the loop header before it is first used to index into the container within the loop body.
 If there is no valid index, i.e. the container is empty, then `index` starts at 0 and the condition, which sees the initial value of 0, ends the loop immediately since 0 isn't larger than 0.
-If the container is non-empty then we first get the size of the container, check it against 0 and find that we should enter the loop, the index is decrement to the last valid index, and  that index is used to access an element in the container.
+If the container is non-empty then we first get the size of the container, check it against 0 and find that we should enter the loop, the index is decrement to the last valid index, and  that index is used to access an element of the container in the loop body.
 Then the once-decremented index is tested against 0 and if still larger then we do another round in the loop.
 It some point the index becomes 1, which means that we are about the enter the last loop iteration.
-The condition tests 1 > 0, index is decremented to 0 and we access `container[0]`.
+The condition tests 1 > 0, the index is decremented to 0 and we access `container[0]`.
-Then we do the last condition check with `index` being zero, which evaluates to false and the loop ends.
+Then we do the last condition check with the index being zero, which evaluates to false and the loop ends.
-The final decrement still happens so at the end of the loop `index` is `std::numeric_limits<std::size_t::max()`.
+The final decrement still happens so at the end of the loop the index is `std::numeric_limits<size_t>::max()`.
 So this variant also triggers wrapping even though we don't use the result, but it is still enough to trigger an error with `fsanitize=unsigned-integer-overflow`.
+(
+I assume, I haven't tested yet.
+I assume the compiler is allowed to notice that the final value is never read and therefore structure the machine code in a way such that the final decrement never happens.
+Not sure if a transformation like that is still possible to do with `-fsanitize=unsigned-integer-overflow` enabled, or if the add added instrumentation prevents that.
+)

-Some write the condition `index --> 0` and calls `-->` the "down-to" operator.
+Some write the condition as `index --> 0`, instead of `index-- > 0`, and calls `-->` the "down-to" operator.
 Don't do this.
 It hides what is actually happening.

-Another variant is a do-while loop.
+Another variant is a do-while loop [(75)](https://youtu.be/82jVpEmAEV4?t=2455).
 ```cpp
 void work(Container& container)
 {